 In service of the Collective’s goal to increase performance opportunities for students on campus, the group began lobbying University administrators to expand performance ensembles available to students.
 When the Yale Jazz Ensemble (YJE), the school-run big band, was discontinued in 2015, YUJC members filled the void by establishing the Yale Undergraduate Jazz Orchestra, a 17-piece student-directed big band.
 The following year, the Yale School of Music announced a three-year pilot Jazz Initiative that reinstated the Yale Jazz Ensemble, hired saxophonist Wayne Escoffery to teach an improvisation course and introduced three Jazz Combos directed by Mr. Escoffery and local bassist and Yale alumnus Jeff Fuller (Yale College ‘6-, YSM ‘70).
 The initiative was a significant milestone for the establishment of jazz at Yale, and represented promising results of the Collective’s advocacy.

 In recent years, our footprint has rapidly expanded on campus and into the New Haven community.
-The continued support of the Yale College Dean of the Arts office has been pivotal in guiding our growth and evolution as we seek to deepen and expand our programs.
+The continued support of Yale College Arts has been pivotal in guiding our growth and evolution as we seek to deepen and expand our programs.
 Our Underbrook Series and spring Jazz Festival bring increasingly prominent artists to campus, while our Jam Sessions, Student Concert Series and developing Workshop initiatives have broken new ground, paving the way for student musicians and the performing community to grow and develop through our programs.